Insights@Phoslock- A look back to look forward.

 Why This Matters Today

 Loch Flemington remains one of the earliest and best-documented examples of Phoslock’s use in a natural freshwater environment.
-The results continue to inform projects across Europe and beyond, offering a sustainable method for managing eutrophication and preventing the damaging effects of blue-green algal blooms.
+The results continue to inform projects across Europe and beyond, offering a sustainable method for managing eutrophication and preventing the damaging effects of nutrient pollution.

 As Dr Alastair Noble, who led the community campaign, remarked in the BBC report: